 B. General Expectations and Conditions

 - Compliance with Policies.
-Employees must agree to comply with university rules, policies, practices and instructions and understand that violation of such may result in the termination of the telecommuting arrangement and/or disciplinary action, up to and including dismissal.
-Employees who telecommute will be subject to the same policies as other employees, including policies relating to information security and data protection; see item 7 below.
+Employees must agree to comply with university rules, policies, practices and instructions and understand that violation of such may result in the termination of the remote work arrangement and/or disciplinary action, up to and including dismissal.
+Employees who remote work will be subject to the same policies as other employees, including policies relating to information security and data protection; see item 7 below.

 - Hours of Work.
 The total number of hours that telecommuting employees are expected to work will not change, regardless of work location.
 The university also expects the same level of productivity from telecommuting employees that is expected from employees at the central workplace.
 Telecommuting employees who are not exempt from the overtime requirements of the Fair Labor Standards Act will be required to record all hours worked in a manner designated by the university.
 Hours worked in excess of those specified in the telecommuting agreement will require the advance approval of the supervisor.